m2mathew/drumsensei-blog/src/pages/decade-in-review-2010s/index.md

 Presto Assistant proved to be a project that Austin and I both love to work on.
 But, like any project that pursues excellence, it takes a long time.
 We made significant progress on all parts of the app, and we divided the labor in a way that made us work faster and smarter.
 We can see it being our full-time job one day.
 Presto is going to help a _lot_ of people.

-In December our two oldest children Isaac and Alexis were in the Berkner Symphonic I band.
-That group performed an hour-long concert at the Midwest Band and Orchestra Convention in Chicago.
+Our two oldest children Isaac and Alexis were in the Berkner Symphonic Band 1, the top performing wind ensemble at the school.
+In December the Symphonic Band 1 group performed an hour-long concert at the Midwest Band and Orchestra Convention in Chicago.
 Melissa, Olivia, and I traveled to Chicago to watch their performance.
 The band was amazing!
 Also, Chicago is a great city, but December is _very_ cold there!

 ### Learning Experience